 The sense of community, being a part of a survival tribe both now and when the world goes pear shaped, cannot be underestimated.
 You would have to possess a large and skilled family to amass all the skills essential to surviving.

 These types of families are not commonplace – especially outside of rural areas or in military families.
-There is a risk involved with reaching out to network with other preppers, but the reward far outweighs it, as long as you enter into relationships with other members of the survival community only after doing due diligence, with your eyes wide open, and with appropriate caution.
+There is a risk involved with reaching out to network with other preppers, but the reward far outweighs it, as long as you enter into relationships with other members only after doing due diligence, with your eyes wide open, and with appropriate caution.

 One of the biggest benefits of networking with others preppers is becoming part of a knowledge chain and not merely a sole link not attached to anything bigger than itself.
 This puts a wealth of knowledge, skills, and help at your fingertips.